Curricular Practical Training

 In most cases, students may be authorized—with approval from the Center for Global Services—for part time CPT (20 hours per week or less) during the fall and spring semesters.
 F-1 students may be authorized for full time CPT (more than 20 hours per week) during the summer and winter break periods.

-- have your graduate program director's written support stating that the full-time CPT is necessary for you to complete your dissertation, project, or thesis
+- you have your graduate program director's written support stating that the full-time CPT is necessary for you to complete your dissertation, project, or thesis

 Please note that students who have received one year or more of full-time curricular practical training are ineligible for Optional Practical Training (OPT) at the same educational level.
 Part time CPT does not affect eligibility for OPT.